Back to all posts

 Key Takeaways

-What Are the Main Types of Water Heaters?
+Your Guide to the Main Types of Water Heaters

 Choosing a new water heater is a big decision!
 This appliance is one of the hardest-working pieces of equipment in your home, and the right one can make a huge difference in your daily comfort and monthly utility bills.
 The good news is that you have options.
 The three main types—traditional tank, tankless, and heat pump—each come with their own set of benefits.
 Understanding how they work will help you find the perfect match for your family’s needs, your home’s setup, and your budget.
 Let’s walk through what makes each one unique.